Komati (caste): Kalinga Vysya

+Castes from Kalinga (now Odisha, parts of West Bengal and other states) are classified as Forward Class.

 Thrivarnika Vysya

 Thrivarnika Vysyas call themselves Thrivarnika Vaishnavites.
 They say that their community started in the 11th century at the time of Ramanuja.

 Jain Komati

+Followers of Gommateshwara were traditionally Komati merchants spread across central and south India.
+Komatis still practice many aspects of Jainism like Ahimsa, Lacto-vegetarian diet and engaging in trade.
+They venerate the princess Shanthi Matha Vasavi for upholding Ahimsa and avoiding wars.
+Komatis were patrons of Jainism and built many Basadis for monks and temples for Santhi Matha Vasavi throughout Central and South India in the Dravidian style of architecture.
+Many temple grants, charities were done by wealthy Komati merchants, the discovery of the last Jain temple of the Komati era in present Telangana stands testament to the Komati patronage of Jainism.

 Demographics

 Arya Vysyas are the largest subsect of Komatis, with Kalinga Vysyas being the second largest subsect.
-The Thrivarnika Vysyas are lesser in number than both Arya Vyyas and Kalinga Vysyas.
+The Thrivarnika Vysyas are lesser in number than both Arya Vysyas and Kalinga Vysyas.